 The classical theory finds its roots in the 18th and 19th centuries, where self-regulation of the economy was the defining principle.
 The emphasis is on restricting federal intervention to allow markets to remain free of hurdles to their efficient functioning.
-In the 1776 book, Adam Smith, Wealth of Nations, highlighted the significant elements and developments in Classical economics.
+The 1776 book Adam Smith, Wealth of Nations, highlighted the significant elements and developments in Classical economics.
 This economic theory shortly followed the onset of western capitalism and the Industrial Revolution.

 This theory’s foundation is based on two major convictions-Say’s Law and flexibility of prices, wages, and interest rates.
 Say’s Law propagates that an economy is always capable of generating enough income to purchase its output.
 In other words, the economy is naturally capable of attaining the level of real GDP.

-John Maynard Keynes’ book called The General Theory of Employment, Interest, and Money, published in 1936, laid the framework for the Keynesian Theory of Economics.
-As opposed to the Classical theory, Keynesians believe that the economy can operate below full capacity for an extended period because of imperfect markets.
-Keynesians have argued in favor of expansionary fiscal policy or government intervention as a measure to counter the recession.
+John Maynard Keynes’ book called The General Theory of Employment, Interest, and Money, published in 1936 laid the framework for the Keynesian Theory of Economics.
+As opposed to the Classical theory, Keynesians believe that the economy can operate below total capacity for an extended period because of imperfect markets.
+Keynesians have argued in favor of expansionary fiscal policy or government intervention to counter the recession.
 Keynes’s concepts became the dominant thought process during World War II in Europe.
 It also played a critical role in formulating public economic policy under Theodore Roosevelt.

-The classical doctrine assumed that the free economy’s pricing system is efficient enough to automatically adjust supply and demand across markets.
+The classical doctrine assumed that the free economy’s pricing system is efficient enough to adjust supply and demand across markets automatically.
 This is also applicable to the labor market.
 However, Keynes argued that every economy had inherent inefficiencies wherein the supply of goods does not always meet the demand.
 This leads to capital wastage resulting in unemployment, monetary losses, and eventually, recession.
-Keynes believed that a reduction in wage and high savings during recessionary periods could also be detrimental to an economy in the long run.
+Keynes believed that a reduction in wages and high savings during recessionary periods could also be detrimental to an economy in the long run.

 The monetarist theory focuses on central banking’s role in an economic system and its overall impact on the money supply.
 In 1945, Clark Warburton drafted an analytical argument favoring monetarism.
 Later in 1956, this concept was further popularized by Milton Friedman.
-This theory believes that money supply is the most critical factor determining the rate of economic growth and the business cycle’s performance.
-This is because more money flow in the system means increased spending and vice versa.
+This theory believes that the money supply is the most critical factor determining the rate of economic growth and the business cycle’s performance.
+More money flow in the system means increased spending and vice versa.
 The money supply would also help the economy to gain some control over aggregate demand.

 The formula MV = PQ depicts monetarism, in which M = Money supply, V = Velocity of money, P = Price of goods, Q = Quantity of goods and services.

-In practice, central banks can influence economic growth rates by controlling monetary policies.
-Historically, the monetarist policy also demonstrated a specific correlation with inflation rate control and enhanced economic performance.
+Central banks can influence economic growth rates by controlling monetary policies.
+Historically, the monetarist policy also correlated with inflation rate control and enhanced economic performance.